Edwin Montagu: Anti-Zionism

-Montagu was the third practising British Jew to enter the Cabinet, the inner circle of government.
-He was strongly opposed to Zionism, which he called "a mischievous political creed", and opposed the Balfour Declaration of 1917, which he considered anti-Semitic and whose terms he managed to modify.
+Despite his father's active support for the cause, Montagu was strongly opposed to Zionism, which he called "a mischievous political creed", and opposed the Balfour Declaration of 1917, which he considered anti-Semitic and whose terms he managed to modify.
 In a memo to the Cabinet, he outlined his views on Zionism:...I assume that it means that Mahommedans [Muslims] and Christians are to make way for the Jews and that the Jews should be put in all positions of preference and should be peculiarly associated with Palestine in the same way that England is with the English or France with the French, that Turks and other Mahommedans in Palestine will be regarded as foreigners, just in the same way as Jews will hereafter be treated as foreigners in every country but Palestine.
 Perhaps also citizenship must be granted only as a result of a religious test.
-He was opposed by his cousin Herbert Samuel, a moderate Zionist who became the first High Commissioner of the British Mandate of Palestine.
+He was opposed by his cousin Herbert Samuel, a moderate Zionist, who became the first High Commissioner of the British Mandate of Palestine.
+Edwin Montagu cooperated with the anti-Zionist architect Ernest Tatham Richmond and significantly supported Richmond's study on the Dome of the Rock.

 Family

 In 1912, Montagu accompanied the prime minister on holiday in Sicily.
 H. H. Asquith brought along his daughter Violet, and she in turn brought her friend Venetia Stanley, daughter of Edward Stanley, 4th Baron Stanley of Alderley.
 It appears that during this holiday, both men fell in love with Stanley.

 During the next three years Asquith wrote more and more frequently to her, even during Cabinet meetings.
 At the same time, Montagu was attempting to court her, unsuccessfully proposing marriage in 1913.
 She liked him but did not reciprocate his love.
 Also, Montagu had to marry within his Jewish faith to keep his inheritance.
 Although Stanley was from a freethinking family and was not a devout Anglican, conversion to Judaism seemed too great a barrier.
 However, Asquith's epistolary obsession with Venetia and his constant demands for advice apparently became overwhelming even for this intelligent and well-read woman, keenly interested in politics as she was.
 As a result, she finally accepted Montagu's proposal on 28 April 1915.
 She converted to Judaism, and the couple were wed on 26 July 1915.

-The marriage was unhappy and she had several affairs, including one with the press magnate Lord Beaverbrook.
-In 1923 a child was born: legally and socially Judith was Montagu's daughter, but she was probably fathered by William Humble Eric Ward.
+In 1923 a child was born, Judith Venetia Montagu.
 She grew up to befriend Princess Margaret during World War II and marry the American photographer Milton Gendel, with whom she created an artistic salon in Italy.
 They had one child, Anna Mathias (née Gendel), the god-daughter of Princess Margaret.

 Despite his wife's affairs, Montagu's marriage lasted until his death in 1924.
-His cause of physical deterioration and death at the age of 45 was unknown, but was thought to be either blood poisoning or encephalitis.
+The cause of his physical deterioration and death at the age of 45 was unknown, but was thought to be either blood poisoning or encephalitis.